 How come getting the job done is no longer the #1 job?

-How come the least funny person off-air is the one who always tells jokes on the air?
+Why is it that least funny person off-air, is the one who always tells jokes on-air?

 Those who recognize beauty are beautiful.